Judex: Films

-The first text episode of Judex was published in the January 12, 1917, issue of Le Petit Parisien, a week before the film debut on January 19.
+The first text episode of Judex was published in the 12 January 1917, issue of Le Petit Parisien, a week before the debut of the film Judex on 19 January.
 Each text episode was published before the corresponding film episode, which built up anticipation.
-The text episodes ran from January 12 to April 6, and the film episodes ran from January 19 to April 7.

-The international release of the serial was delayed until late 1917 in Europe, while a North American release did not occur until the National Film Theatre arranged a screening in February 1965.
+The text episodes ran from 12 January to April 6, and the film episodes ran from 19 January to 7 April.
+The international release of the serial was delayed until late 1917 in Europe.
+A North American release did not occur until the Canadian Film Institute's National Film Theatre arranged a screening in February 1965.

 A sequel serial titled La Nouvelle Mission de Judex (lit.
-"New Mission Of Judex" or The Further Exploits Of Judex in Europe) ran in Le Petit Parisien from January 11 to April 4, 1918, and the film episodes ran from January 25 to April 15.
+"New Mission Of Judex", or The Further Exploits of Judex in Europe) ran in Le Petit Parisien from 11 January to 4 April 1918, and the film episodes ran from 25 January to 15 April.

 A remake, also named Judex, was made in 1934, directed by Maurice Champreux, and starring René Ferté as Judex.
 Another remake, again named Judex, was filmed in 1963 by director Georges Franju.
 American magician Channing Pollock played the title role.